 I came to the conclusion that I wanted to do it gradually and without putting too much pressure on either one of us.

 Meaning that I would drop a feed every week or so.
-That’s why it took us so long (more than 5 weeks).
+That’s why it took us so long (around 2 months).
 As I said earlier, deep down in my heart, I didn’t want to let go so easily!

 So, how did we do it?